-The N&G Committee shall oversee an annual self-evaluation of the Board to determine whether it and its committees are functioning effectively.
-The N&G Committee shall determine the nature of the evaluation, supervise the conduct of the evaluation and prepare an assessment of the Board's performance, to be discussed with the Board.
-The evaluation may include an assessment of the contributions of individual Directors, using a methodology agreed upon by the N&G

-Committee.
-Individual Director assessments shall be reviewed with each Director by the Lead Director (if one is appointed) and Chairman of the Board.
+The ESG Committee shall oversee an annual self-evaluation of the Board to determine whether it and its committees are functioning effectively.
+The ESG Committee shall determine the nature of the evaluation, supervise the conduct of the evaluation and prepare an assessment of the Board's performance, to be discussed with the Board.
+The evaluation may include an assessment of the contributions of individual Directors, using a methodology agreed upon by the ESG Committee.
+Individual Director assessments shall be reviewed with each Director by the Lead Director (if one is appointed) and Board Chair.